-How to recover deleted emails from accidental deletion
+How to recover deleted Office 365 emails after accidental deletion

 The most common reason for data loss is accidentally deleted emails.
 However, within Office 365 email there are two different types of deletion, soft-delete or hard-delete.
 If you perform a soft-delete, you just hit the delete button on an email and it is moved to the Deleted Items folder (also called the recycle bin).
 In most cases, you can just go in there and recover deleted emails with a few clicks.
 However, if you perform a hard-delete, you leverage the shift button and delete the email.
 In this case, the email is deleted directly and can’t be recovered from the Deleted Items folder.
 While the email becomes hidden, you can still recover it based upon the Deleted Item Retention threshold.
 This applies to both Exchange on-premises and Exchange Online.
 By default, this is set to 14 days, but it can be modified.
 But what if you need to retrieve deleted emails beyond these 14 days?

 Recover deleted Office 365 emails using the Veeam Explorer